iter8-tools/iter8/mkdocs/docs/tutorials/seldon/quick-start.md

 ???
 Note "Metrics in your environment"
     You can define and use custom metrics from any database in Iter8 experiments.

     For your application, replace the mocked user-engagement metric used in this tutorial with any custom metric you wish to optimize in the hybrid (A/B + SLOs) test.
-Documentation on defining custom metrics is [here](../../../metrics/custom.md).
+Documentation on defining custom metrics is [here](../../metrics/custom.md).

-## 5. Launch experiment
+## 4. Launch experiment
-Iter8 defines a custom K8s resource called *Experiment* that automates a variety of release engineering and experimentation strategies for K8s applications and ML models.
 Launch the hybrid (A/B + SLOs) testing & progressive traffic shift experiment as follows.
+This experiment also promotes the winning version of the model at the end.

 ```shell
 kubectl apply -f $ITER8/samples/seldon/quickstart/experiment.yaml